Bayesian model comparison and validation with Gaussian Process Regression for interferometric 21-cm signal recovery: Introduction

 The 21-cm transition of atomic hydrogen is a crucial observational tool in radio astronomy to trace the astrophysical processes during the Cosmic Dawn and the Epoch of Reionization (EoR).
 Given the abundance of hydrogen in the Universe, the signal provides insights into the formation of the early-formed structures, such as Pop III stars, along with their evolutionary path across $6 < z < 30$.
 Furthermore, it allows us to explore how their radiation influences the surrounding intergalactic medium (IGM), shaping the thermal and ionization history of the early Universe.

 Measurements of the 21-cm signal can be conducted using either a single-antenna radiometer or an interferometric array, each offering a different aspect of cosmological information.
 The single-element radiometer captures the sky-averaged 21-cm brightness temperature and reflects a part of the ionization history.
 Over the past decade, global 21-cm experiments have yielded a wealth of results that transforms our conventional wisdom of astrophysical mechanisms governing reionization.
 Observations with the Experiment to Detect the Global Epoch of Reionization Signature (EDGES) collaboration reported the first detection of an absorption profile centring at 78 MHz in the spatially averaged 21-cm spectrum at an amplitude of $500\ \mathrm{mK}$ \citep{2018Natur.555...67B}.
-The signal exhibited a depth that cannot explained by standard reionization models and were attributed to excess radio photon production rates in the early Universe \citep{2018ApJ...868...63E,2018ApJ...858L..17F,2019MNRAS.483.5329J,2019MNRAS.483.1980M,2019MNRAS.486.1763F,2020MNRAS.499.5993R} or artefacts from the signal processing pipeline and instrumental systematic errors \citep{2018Natur.564E..32H,2019ApJ...874..153B,2019ApJ...880...26S,2020MNRAS.492...22S}.
-However, observations from the Shaped Antenna Measurement of Background Radio Spectrum (SARAS) did not support the finding and disfavoured models with insufficient X-ray heating from the first-generation stars \citep{2022MNRAS.513.4507B}.
+The signal exhibited a depth that could not be explained by standard 21-cm models describing the Cosmic Dawn and was attributed to excess radio photon production rates in the early Universe \citep{2018ApJ...868...63E,2018ApJ...858L..17F,2019MNRAS.483.5329J,2019MNRAS.483.1980M,2019MNRAS.486.1763F,2020MNRAS.499.5993R} or artefacts from the signal processing pipeline and instrumental systematic errors \citep{2018Natur.564E..32H,2019ApJ...874..153B,2019ApJ...880...26S,2020MNRAS.492...22S}.
+However, observations from the Shaped Antenna Measurement of Background Radio Spectrum (SARAS) did not support the finding \citep{2022NatAs...6..607S} and disfavoured models with insufficient X-ray heating from the first-generation stars \citep{2022MNRAS.513.4507B}.
 The recent non-detection of the SARAS 3 experiment also disfavoured radio galaxies with mass $4.4 \times 10^5 M_\odot \leq M \leq 1.1 \times 10^7 M_\odot$ at $z = 20$ and also with efficient production of radio photons \citep{2022NatAs...6.1473B}.